 ANNUAL PERFORMANCE EVALUATION

 A calendar of Meetings is prepared and circulated in advance to the Directors.
-TheBoard met 5 times in the financial year 2018-19.
-The period between any two consecutivemeetings of the Board of Directors of the Company was not more than 120 days.
-The detailsof the Board Meetings and the attendance of the Directors are provided in the CorporateGovernance Report that forms part of this Annual Report.
+TheBoard met 5 times in the financial year 2020-21.
+The period between any two consecutivemeetings of the Board of Directors of the Company was not more than 120 days and detailsof the Board Meetings and the attendance of the Directors are provided in the CorporateGovernance Report that forms part of this Annual Report.

 SUBSIDIARY/ASSOCIATE & JOINT VENTURE COMPANIES AND CONSOLIDATED FINANCIALSTATEMENTS

 During the financial year under review the Company was not having any subsidiary orjoint venture or associate company in terms of the provisions of the Act.

 During the year the Company has transferred the unpaid/unclaimed dividend amounting toRs.
 52500 to the Investor Education and Protection Fund (IEPF) Account established by theCentral Government.
 The Company has also uploaded the details of unpaid and unclaimedamounts lying with the Company as on 31.03.2021 on the website of the Companyhttps://salautomotive.in/unclaimed- dividend.

 Further in terms Section 124(6) read with Investor Education and Protection FundAuthority (Accounting Audit Transfer and Refund) Rules 2016 (IEPF Rules) as amendedduring the year under review the